 Talk to a licensed electrician at Integrity Electrical Services today at 978-761-5978.

-We can’t promise that we will be less expensive than Lowes or Home Depot, but we’ll give it to you straight.
 You can get an honest assessment.
 And if we can help, you’ll get a total cost estimate today that includes the electrical panel upgrade, plumbing, and everything else needed to install your generator.

 What’s the best option for having a generator installed?